jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 means that Postgres has to somehow figure out how to execute expressions on its own.

-Enter the query planner: Postgres' clever piece of software that figures out how to get what you want from your database.
-Before running any given SQL expression, Postgres uses its query planner to determine the most efficient way of doing what you want it to do.
-Best of all, the query planner is available to us as end users: prepend any query with the keyword `EXPLAIN` (with the optional keyword `ANALYZE`) and Postgres will show you what it thinks is the best way to execute your expression. `EXPLAIN` shows an execution tree mapping out Postgres' plan for the expression; `EXPLAIN ANALYZE` will actually *execute* that plan, reporting back the time and memory costs that it incurs.
+Enter the **query planner**: Postgres' clever piece of software that figures out how to get what you want from your database.

+Before running any
+given SQL expression, Postgres uses its query planner to determine the most efficient way of doing what you want it to do.
+The query planner is a tool internal to Postgres, but it's also available to us as end users.
+Prepend any query with the keyword `EXPLAIN` (with the optional keyword `ANALYZE`) and Postgres will show you what it thinks is the best way to execute your expression. `EXPLAIN` shows an execution tree mapping out Postgres' plan for the expression; `EXPLAIN ANALYZE` will actually *execute* that plan, reporting back the time and memory costs that it incurs.

+## A dummy example: grouping fruits

 To see the query planner in action, take a simplified version of one recent puzzle that came up in our office.
 Say you're trying to group fruits